Where Things Went | Chapter 5 | King

 “No Fredric, please don’t give ‘em any ideas...
 We don’t know if-”

 Esrael’s protests were cut short.
 King placed a shushing finger over Esrael’s lips, then motioned for everyone to back away.
-He eagerly knocked a soft knuckle against the damaged surface.
-Having sized up his next target, the gems of his Crown flickered.
+He eagerly knocked a calloused knuckle against the damaged surface.
+Having sized up his next target the gems of his Crown flickered.
 Smoke bled from his person as his eyes became amber.
-The sun obeyed his command as the City came alight.
+The sun obeyed his command, the City brightened.
 Sight couldn’t catch his wind-up, only the tremendous explosive impact from his fist connecting with the obsidian-like wall.
-As the dust settled and empty-City-echoes died, all beheld what was revealed.
+As the dust settled and empty-City-echoes died all beheld what was revealed.